 - Cover the wound with a clean plaster or dressing of some sort – it is important to keep it covered to avoid further infection

 - Make your way to a medical professional to be attended to

 You may find that the wound will be a wound and will heal on its own.
 However, it is important to have a series of blood tests to complete the elimination process to ensure you haven’t contracted certain diseases.
 This testing will run over a period of a minimum of 3 months and a maximum of 12 months.

 A big concern is if any infections may affect your immune system, and these need to be treated straight away and ongoing.
 Used needles may contain bodily fluids.
 There is a risk of contracting any form of Hepatitis is possible and Tetanus, and of course, HIV.

 As for the physiological effects, they can be the worse for some.
 Knowing that some or other disease or virus may have infected, you can play havoc on the mind.
 You may need to consult a physiologist whilst you are undergoing the tests or speak to someone who will understand and be there for you when you need them.
 All of this will have a role in determining what your needlestick injury claim value could be.

-What Kind of Compensation Can Expect to Claim for from a Needle Stick Injury?
+What Kind of Compensation Can I Expect to Claim for a Needle Stick Injury?

 A very valid question, but what will be concerning most people are the dangers of the situation.
 There are many factors to take into account as to how to calculate your actual compensation or payout.
 But most depend on the results of your tests following the needle stick injury.
 Some infections and diseases that needlestick injuries can cause can be life-threatening, and others are not.
 By and large, the likelihood is slim if the injury occurs in a medical environment, but the chance is still there.
 In addition, it is not only medication and treatment that needs to be taken into account with a Personal Injury claim.
 The physiological effects and possible therapy required and the lifestyle changes needed will also be calculated.